nunit/docs/docs/articles/nunit/running-tests/NUnitLite-Runner.md

 If you install the NUnitLite runner via the NuGet package, steps 2 is handled automatically.
 Both assemblies are installed and referenced for you.

-In addition, if you are using C#, step 3 is handled as well.
-A file, Program.cs, is added to your project with a Main() like that above.

-> [!NOTE]
-> If you are not working in C#, you should delete the Program.cs file that the NuGet package added to your test project.

 ## NUnitLite Output

 As seen in the following screen shot, the output from an NUnitLite run is quite similar to that from the console runner.